POM: Prescription only medicine

 Calcipotriol has no or negligible influence on the ability to drive and use machines.

-The most frequently reported undesirable effects are various transient skin reactions, in particular lesional/perilesional irritation.
+The most frequently reported adverse reactions during treatment are various skin reactions, like pruritus and skin exfoliation.

 The undesirable effects are listed by MedDra SOC and the individual undesirable effects are listed starting with the most frequently reported.